susam/gitpr/README.md

         git branch -D pr

     Then start over and pull the pull request again.
-In fact, if at any time the contributor rebases the pull request, or squashes/amends commits in the pull request, delete the temporary branch and start over, and pull the pull request again.
+In fact, if at any time the contributor rebases the pull request, or edits, squashes, amends, or drops commits in the pull request, delete the temporary branch and start over, and pull the pull request again.

   - Go to the pull request page on GitHub, click on the dropdown menu next to the *Merge pull request* button, select *Rebase and merge*,